snibgo's ImageMagick pages

 Integral image

-An integral (or summed area table) of an image has pixel values of each coordinate set to the sum of the image's pixel values across a rectangle from the origin (0,0) to this coordinate.
+An integral (or summed area table) of an image has pixel values of each coordinate set to the sum of the image's pixel values across a rectangle from the origin (0,0) to this coordinate, inclusive.
 This is done for each channel.
 Processing, and the integral image itself, needs to be HDRI.

 If f(x,y) is the input image then I(x,y) is the integral image, calculated as: